 4. EXPRESSIVE SPIRITUAL GIFTS

-The next dynamic from the I Corinthians 14 passage that distinguishes radical house churches from traditional churches is supporting a meeting atmosphere where the expressive and spontaneous gifts of the Spirit are coveted, encouraged, shared, weighed, and done so in a manner that provides a community benefit rather that sole individual edification.
+The next dynamic from the I Corinthians 14 passage that distinguishes radical house churches from traditional churches is creating a meeting atmosphere where the expressive and spontaneous gifts of the Spirit are coveted, encouraged, shared, weighed, and done so in a manner that provides both individual and communal edification.

-The manifested gifts of the Spirit (speaking in tongues, prophesy, words of knowledge, words of wisdom, gifts of healing, etc). were alive and active in the meetings of the early church.
-In fact, if we read the entire chapter of I Corinthians 14, we see that the Corinthians were expressing these gifts quite regularly during church meetings.
+The manifest gifts of the Spirit (speaking in tongues, prophesy, words of knowledge, words of wisdom, gifts of healing, etc) were alive and active in the meetings of the early church.
+In reading the entire chapter of I Corinthians 14 we see that the Corinthians were expressing these gifts quite regularly during church meetings.
 Unfortunately some of them were expressing the gifts in a way that only benefited themselves and didn’t provide a benefit for the rest of those gathered.
 Maybe these folks were self-serving and were using the gifts to say, “Wow, look at ME!”, or maybe they lost focus on how the gifts should be incorporated into the meeting.

-But, even with all the issues around the expression of the gifts of the Spirit, the Apostle Paul never told them to stop using the gifts during the meeting.
+However, what is fascinating is that even with all the issues around the expression of the gifts of the Holy Spirit, the Apostle Paul never told them to stop using the gifts during the meeting.
 What is even crazier is that he encouraged them to continue to seek and desire the manifestations of the gifts and continue to use them at the meeting.
 And to make it clear He specifically told them not to forbid the giftings in the meeting (I Corinthians 14:1, 14:5, 14:12, 14:26, 14:39-40).

-Were the gifts reserved for the elite?
-Or perhaps just for the super-spiritual among the laity?
-Were they reserved for the mature or for only those who lead holy or sinless lives?
+Additionally, were the gifts reserved for the elite, super-duper Christians?
+Or perhaps just for the super-spiritual?
+Were they reserved for only the mature or for only those who lead holy or sinless lives?
 No, clearly not.
-Sizing up the Corinthians by any special standard makes any of those arguments laughable.
 The gifts were for everyone regardless of what stage of growth, maturity, or ministry gifting they found themselves in.

 Lastly, many of us have seen videos or television programs where people appear to be manifesting these gifts.
 Some seem to be genuine, while others seem quite absurd.
-There is no shortage of fruits, flakes, and nuts in the charismatic wing of the church.
-It’s embarrassing at times.
+There is no shortage of fruits, flakes, and nuts in the charismatic wing of the church (as a tongue-talking charismatic like myself it is embarrassing).
 We usually see these manifestations coming from one person on a stage in the form of a church pastor, leader, or a traveling minister.
 These manifestations seem to be met with no objection or accountability.
 Why?
-Because a “hands-off policy” with the leaders in the system of the traditional church – remember, it’s a one man show, closed lecture format, and it is not open to real time feedback.
-There is an unspoken rule in the church that no one stands up and questions the minister in the service.
-Unless of course you want to be escorted out of the meeting.
-So as a result the gifts are left unchecked.
+Because the whole system of traditional church is a “hands-off policy”—remember, it’s a one man show, closed lecture format, and it is not open to real time feedback from mere lay people.
+There is an unspoken rule in the church that no one stands up and questions the minister in the service, unless of course you want to be escorted out of the meeting.
+So, as a result of the hierarchal system, the gifts are left unchecked.